remorses/AGENTS.md/typescript.md

 - always add the {} block body in arrow functions: arrow functions should never be written as `onClick={(x) => setState('')}`.
 NEVER. instead you should ALWAYS write `onClick={() => {setState('')}}`. this way it's easy to add new statements in the arrow function without refactoring it.

+- in array operations .map, .filter, .reduce and .flatMap are preferred over .forEach and for of loops.
+For example prefer doing `.push(...array.map(x => x.items))` over mutating array variables inside for loops.
+Always think of how to turn for loops into expressions using .map, .filter or .flatMap if you ever are about to write a for loop.

 - minimize useless comments: do not add useless comments if the code is self descriptive. only add comments if requested or if this was a change that i asked for, meaning it is not obvious code and needs some inline documentation. if a comment is required because the part of the code was result of difficult back and forth with me, keep it very short.

 - ALWAYS add all information encapsulated in my prompt to comments: when my prompt is super detailed and in depth, all this information should be added to comments in your code. this is because if the prompt is very detailed it must be the fruit of a lot of research. all this information would be lost if you don't put it in the code. next LLM calls would misinterpret the code and miss context.